noi-techpark/infrastructure-v2/docs/components/router-route.md

 **Router Route** is responsible for building the [Routing Key](../rabbitmq.md#routing-key) of a message after it has been written in the [Raw Data Table](../raw-data-table.md).

-For the sake of the PoC, we decided that the routing key is generated the `database` and the `collection` where the data has been inserted.
+For the sake of the PoC, we decided that the routing key is generated from the `database` and the `collection` where the data has been inserted.

 | Database | Collection | Routing Key |
 | - | - | - |